safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 Can we work around that?
 Yes, we can.

-Back in FME Workbench open child workspace number 2 (the one with the PointOnAreaOverlayer).
+Back in FME Workbench open child workspace number 2 (Basic-Ex6-CompleteB.fmw - the one with the PointOnAreaOverlayer).
 Locate the source dataset parameter for the SpatiaLite Reader.
 Right-click on it and choose Create User Parameter:

 ![](./Images/Img1.275.Ex6.CreatingDatasetUserParameter.png)